hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/081_cosmology.md

 there was neither aught nor naught, when darkness was rolling over darkness, what existed?" and the answer is given, "It then existed without vibration".
-This Prana existed then, but there was no motion in it; Ânidavâtam means "existed without vibration".
+This Prana existed then, but there was no motion in it; Ânidavātam means "existed without vibration".
 Vibration had stopped.
 Then when the Kalpa begins, after an immense interval, the Anidavatam (unvibrating atom) commences to vibrate, and blow after blow is given by Prana to Akasha.
 The atoms become condensed, and as they are condensed